The Elder Scrolls III: Morrowind: Skill system

 The player character's proficiency with a skill is increased through practice, training, and study.
 Practice involves performing the specific actions associated with a given skill, which gradually raises the character's proficiency in that skill.
-Raising weapon skills requires striking an enemy with the appropriate weapon; raising armor skills requires being struck while wearing the appropriate type of armor; etc. Training involves paying cash to non-player characters (NPCs) in exchange for immediate proficiency increases in that skill.
-Study requires reading books found in the game, some of which will immediately raise a skill when read.
+Raising weapon skills requires striking an enemy with the appropriate weapon; raising armor skills requires being struck while wearing the appropriate type of armor; etc. Training involves paying money to non-player characters (NPCs) in exchange for immediate proficiency increases in that skill.
+Study requires reading books found, some of which will immediately raise a skill when read.
 Weaponry skills affect the character's chance to hit.
 Armor skills affect the defensive strength of the armor.
 Other skills affect proficiency in other actions such as potion-making, running, lockpicking, etc.

-Morrowind, like its predecessor Daggerfall, makes a distinction between "attributes" and "skills"; skills being those individual proficiencies in particular schools of battle or with particular armor classes, and attributes being broader proficiencies, such as "strength" and "endurance", which are either tied to important features unconnected to any skill, (health, evasion chance, etc.) or improve the efficiency of a wide variety of skills.
+Morrowind, like its predecessor Daggerfall, makes a distinction between attributes and skills; skills are individual proficiencies in particular schools of battle or with particular armor classes, and attributes are broader proficiencies, such as strength and endurance, which are either tied to important features unconnected to any skill, (health, evasion chance, etc.) or improve the efficiency of a wide variety of skills.
 Strength, for example, improves the damage of any physical blow dealt by the player character.
-Attributes, however, are improved only when the player levels up.
+Attributes are improved only when the player levels up.

-The player levels up their character by gaining levels in ten pre-determined skills, listed as "major" and "minor" skills.
+The player levels up their character by gaining levels in ten pre-determined skills, listed as major and minor skills.
 Each time the player levels up their character, they can select three attributes to augment as well.
 The player is better able to augment attributes related to their skill set, as each level gained in a particular skill adds to the multiplier by which the skill's governing attribute is augmented.

 Combat

 The simplest melee attack is a chop action.
 The slightly more complex slash and thrust attacks are performed by clicking in unison with tapping a directional key, though by turning on the "always use best attack" option, players can eliminate the moving element, freeing them to focus on the combat.
 A melee weapon's damage potential is rated for each of these attacks.
 Reviewers found little value in choosing between the three types of attacks for most weapons and recommended the "always use best attack" option.
 Hidden arithmetic modifiers, applied to each combatant's skills, determines whether or not the attack hits.
 In the game's original release, the player was given no indication of the amount of health left in their enemies and no indication of the strength of the player's attacks.
 Reviewers took the absence badly, wishing for more visible feedback.
-Bethesda added enemy health bars in patch 1.1.0605, released one month after Morrowind's initial publication.
+Bethesda added enemy health bars in patch 1.1.0605, released one month after Morrowind's initial release.